Introduction

 Koscher et al., IEEE S&P 2010 [1]

-The first systematic empirical security evaluation of a complete production automobile, this IEEE S&P paper connected a laptop running CARSHARK to the OBD-II port of two identical late-model sedans and mapped what an attacker with network access could do.
+Koscher et al. connected a laptop running CARSHARK to the OBD-II port of two identical late-model sedans and mapped what an attacker with network access could do.
+It was the first systematic empirical security evaluation of a complete production automobile.
 Because the CAN bus carries no source addresses and no authentication, any node can send any frame to any other.

 Injecting the right messages could disengage brakes while moving, lock individual wheels, kill the engine, spoof the speedometer, and block the car from restarting.
 The car's telematics unit was connected to both the low-speed and high-speed CAN subnets; after reprogramming it from the low-speed side, the researchers used it as a bridge onto the high-speed bus, bypassing the BCM gateway.
 All attacks required prior access via the OBD-II port or a compromised ECU, a constraint the 2011 follow-on paper addressed directly.